The-Chaos-Consortium/chaos-and-conquest/docs/downtime.md

 ## Infrastructure
 PCs can found settlements or increase the size of existing settlements by making investments into infrastructure.

-To found a hamlet , the area it is to be built in must be secured and surveyed, and an estate of at least 2,000p in value built, around which the hamlet can be organized.
+To found a hamlet, the area it is to be built in must be secured and surveyed, and an estate of at least 2,000p in value built, around which the hamlet can be organized.

 Founding a hamlet requires it to be constructed using the same process as constructing an estate.
 The cost of construction for a hamlet is 5,000p.